 Until 2014, Food and Energy were included as a track in iGEM.
-This year, we are separating these two concepts into the Food and Nutrition Track and the Energy Track.
+In 2015, we separated these two concepts into the Food and Nutrition Track and the Energy Track.
 We want to highlight that while there is a lot of crossover in these two track ideas, they seek to resolve fundamentally different problems.

 Everybody needs to eat.
 But with over 7 billion people on the planet, the problem of producing enough food and energy is complex and multi-faceted.
 While nations have different ideas about cuisine, everybody needs roughly the same number of calories per day.
 These calories can come from many sources, but world agricultural land and water use is increasingly stretched to cope with our current population.
 Better solutions that don't rely on unsustainable fishing practices, increased arable land and industrial agriculture are needed to cope with our ever-expanding population.